FPGAwars/apio/README.md

 It was an initial attempt to try to fit the new open FPGA project concept into a classic microcontroller ecosystem.

-No further support has happened since then because Apio give us more flexibility and development speed for this experimental FPGA ecosystem.
-But all the knowledge and the development that we are doing could be added in PlatformIO in the future.
+In Platformio 3.0 a more flexible contribution method was implemented.
+Then, more contributions were made to support [platform-lattice_iCE40](https://github.com/platformio/platform-lattice_ice40) using the work and knowledge generated in the Apio project.

 ### Differences between Apio and PlatformIO?

 Apio is a micro-ecosystem focused only on *open FPGAs* while PlatformIO is an ecosystem focused on *embedded platforms and microcontrollers*.
 Apio has also a different API from PlatformIO.

 Apio contains direct commands to verify, simulate, analyze, build, upload *verilog code*.
-It also contains system utilities, drivers configuration, generic examples and package management.
+It also contains system utilities, drivers configuration, generic examples, package management and board detection.

 ```
 $ apio